 I have written books and articles on various aspects of Buddhism.
 Some of this work is intended for the public, some is more specialized.
 I have also practiced for many years in several Buddhist traditions, including Vipassana, Dzogchen, and mainly Soto Zen.
 At various periods in my life, I have led meditation groups and offered retreats.

-My recent work is best summed up in the title for a book I am currently writing for Bloomsbury: A Critique of Western Buddhism.
+My recent work is best summed up in the title for a book I am currently writing for Bloomsbury: A Critique of Western Buddhism: Ruins of the Buddhist Real.
 My critique draws from François Laruelle's non-philosophy and Peter Sloterdijk's anthropotechnic.
 The blog I founded in 2011, Speculative Non-Buddhism, contains many essays, by me and others, that reflect this critical direction.

-Since the early 1990s, I have taught in the religion departments of several universities, including the University of Georgia (where I received tenure), Brown University, Bowdoin College, the Rhode Island School of Design, and the Won Institute of Graduate Studies.
+Since the early 1990s, I have taught in the religion departments of several universities, including the University of Georgia (where I received tenure), Brown University, Bowdoin College, and the Rhode Island School of Design.

 Incite Seminars: register now for "You must change your life: Rilke's Poetics of Immanence," with Ulrich Baer.
 Saturday, June, 23, 10am-3pm, at the Ethical Society on Rittenhouse Square in Philadelphia.